 Domestically, Eritrea committed, inter alia, to: increase the effectiveness and efficiency of the national coordination body for the universal periodic review; ensure the supremacy of and respect for the law, increase the accessibility, efficiency, transparency and accountability of the judicial system; protect and promote the rights of women and persons with disabilities; and mainstream regional and international human rights instruments to which Eritrea is a party into its national programmes and institutions.

 An analysis of steps taken by Eritrea in fulfilment of its international pledges shows that it is yet to ratify the CRPD; and to submit its periodic reports under the CAT, CERD and ICESCR.
-It does not have a Standing Invitation, and has facilitated 64% of the Special Procedures visit requests.
-Eritrea has only answered 20% of the communications received from Special Procedures mandate holders.
+It does not have a Standing Invitation, and is yet to facilitate most of the Special Procedures visit requests.
+Eritrea has only answered around 30% of the communications received from Special Procedures mandate holders.

 Although it committed to the rights of migrants, it is yet to sign and ratify the CMW and the Protocol against the Smuggling of Migrants by Land, Sea and Air, supplementing the United Nations Convention against Transnational Organized Crime.